Category Archives: Canned food

 Wallace Smedley

-Samuel “Wallace” Smedley (1877 – 1958) was born in Aston, Warwickshire, the son of a poor Quaker coal merchant.
+Samuel “Wallace” Smedley (1877 – 1958) was born in Aston, Birmingham, the son of a poor Quaker coal merchant.
 He was raised in Evesham, Worcestershire.

 Smedley left school at the age of eleven and found employment as a door-to-door salesman selling primroses.
 He entered the fruit trade from the age of 14.